engapa/osc-docker-builder/README.rst

       py27: commands succeeded
       congratulations :)

-Load the virtualenv and build a docker image by :
+Load the virtualenv and build a docker image :

 ::